There is a lot to consider when it comes to taking care of your home.

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
 Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
 Incorrect humidity can even negatively impact wood floors and furniture.
 Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-So you do all your homework and decide you do need a new heating unit, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total renovation of the entire system, call Stark Services today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new heating unit, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Stark Services today for a free, no-obligation Home Comfort Analysis.